Nagzlos123/Python-Data-Analysis-Project/README.md

 ## A few key concepts related to the project topic:

+Classification — the systematic division of objects or phenomena into classes, sections, and subsections, carried out according to a specific principle.

+Statistical analysis - the process of collecting and analyzing data to identify patterns and trends.
+It is a method that uses numbers to try to eliminate any biases when reviewing information.
+It can also be viewed as a scientific tool that can aid in decision-making.

+Exploratory analysis — an approach to statistical inference that involves describing, visualizing, and examining collected data without the need to formulate research hypotheses in advance.
+It is the initial stage of the scientific process.
+It may employ statistical modeling methods and statistical hypothesis testing, but uses them to discover, rather than confirm, ideas.

+Neural network – a system designed to process information, whose structure and operating principles are, to some extent, modeled on the functioning of parts of the real (biological) nervous system.

+Multilayer perceptron – a network of this type typically consists of one input layer, several hidden layers, and one output layer.
+The design includes several variants with different numbers of hidden layers.

 Occupancy – data used to determine whether someone is present in a given area based on several characteristics: temperature, humidity, light intensity, carbon dioxide levels in the air, and a humidity ratio calculated from temperature and humidity values by dividing one attribute by the other.
 To determine whether a given area is occupied, images taken every minute across multiple time intervals were used, and this dataset was compiled in this manner.

 ## Źródła danych: